kev1n/rtc-alarm-pi/AlarmClockApp/README.md

 ## 📄 License

-This project is part of the Pi Alarm Clock system.
+This project is part of the VibraWake system.
 See the main project LICENSE file for details.